2.3 Structural protection

 An intermediate floor or floors within a flat or maisonette need only have short fire resistance duration provided the floor or floors do not support or provide lateral restraint to any part of the structure with a medium or long fire resistance duration.

 However the following element of structure need not be provided with any fire resistance for structural protection:

 an element of structure in a single storey building which does not form part of, or provide support to, a separating wall, a wall or screen used to protect routes of escape (see clause 2.0.6) or an external wall which attracts a fire resistance (see guidance to Standard 2.6)

 the lowest floor of a building.

-An element of structure in a building (other than a high rise domestic buildings) may be constructed from combustible material provided the construction achieves the appropriate fire resistance duration.
+An element of structure may be constructed from combustible material i.e. material which is low, medium, high or very high risk, (see annex 2.B) provided the element of structure has the appropriate fire resistance duration.

-However, where an element of structure provides support to another element of structure (or a protected route of escape, see clause 2.0.6) which should be constructed from products that achieve European Classification A1 or A2, the supporting element of structure should also be constructed from products that achieve European Classification A1 or A2 (see annex 2.B).
+Where an element of structure provides support to another element of structure (or a protected route of escape, see clause 2.0.6) which should be constructed from non-combustible products, the supporting element of structure should also be non-combustible (see annex 2.B).

 Where an element of structure provides support to another element of structure (or provides support to a protected route of escape) which attracts a higher period of fire resistance, the supporting element of structure should have at least the same period of fire resistance.